-Figure: Latency chain.
 The numbers are an example for a typical PC.
-With professional gear and an optimized system the total roundtrip latency is usually lower.
+With professional gear and an optimized system the total round-trip latency is usually lower.
 The important point is that latency is always additive and a sum of many independent factors.

-Processing latency is usually divided into capture latency (the time it takes for the digitized audio to be available for digital processing, usually one audio period), and playback latency (the time it takes for In practice, the combination of both matters.
-It is called roundtrip latency: the time necessary for a certain audio event to be captured, processed and played back.
+Processing latency is usually divided into capture latency (the time it takes for the digitized audio to be available for digital processing, usually one audio period), and playback latency (the time it takes for the audio that has been processed to be available in digital form).
+In practice, the combination of both matters.
+It is called round-trip latency: the time necessary for a certain audio event to be captured, processed and played back.

 The digital I/O latency is usually negligible for integrated or PCI audio devices, but for USB or FireWire interfaces the bus clocking and buffering can add some milliseconds.

-Low latency is not always a feature you want to have.
-It comes with a couple of drawbacks: the most prominent is increased power consumption because the CPU needs to process many small chunks of audio data, it is constantly active and can not enter power-saving mode (think fan-noise).
-Since each application that is part of the signal chain must run in every audio cycle, low-latency systems will undergocontext switches between applications more often, which incur a significant overhead.
+Low latency is not always a feature one wants to have.
+It comes with a couple of drawbacks: the most prominent is increased power consumption because the CPU needs to process many small chunks of audio data, it is constantly active and can not enter power-saving mode (think fan noise).
+Since each application that is part of the signal chain must run in every audio cycle, low-latency systems will undergo context switches between applications more often, which incur a significant overhead.
 This results in a much higher system load and an increased chance of xruns.